Shahrayar123/Python-Projects/Temperature-Converter/README.md

 Features
 Convert temperature values between Celsius, Fahrenheit, and Kelvin.
 User-friendly graphical user interface (GUI) built with tkinter.
-Input validation to ensure valid temperature values are entered.
-Prerequisites
-Python 3.x

 Getting Started
 Clone the repository or download the script file temperature_converter.py to your local machine.

-Install the required dependencies by running the following command:
+Install the required dependencies by running the following command: pip install tkinter

-Copy code
-pip install tkinter
-Run the script using the following command:
+Run the script using the following command: python temperature_converter.py

-Copy code
-python temperature_converter.py
 Enter the temperature value in the input field.

 Select the input unit from the dropdown menu.